Paul Sorrento: Coaching career

 On January 13, 2012, Sorrento was named hitting coach for Inland Empire 66ers of the California League; a Class A-Advanced affiliate of the Los Angeles Angels of Anaheim.
 On November 9, 2012, he was named the minor league hitting coordinator for the Los Angeles Angels of Anaheim organization.
 On November 3, 2015, Sorrento was hired as the Angels assistant hitting coach.
+On February 16, 2023, Sorrento was named as a player development staff coach in the Angels organization.